LottePitcher/opinionated-package-starter/.github/UsingTheTemplate.md

 `dotnet new install Umbraco.Community.Templates.PackageStarter`

-## Using the template
+## Running the template

 Open a command prompt in a location where you want your new package repository folder to be created.
 For example, if you are in `c:\source\` and use this template to create a package called 'MyNewPackage' then the template will create the folder `c:\source\MyNewPackage\`.

-Before you use the template you will need to have made two decisions:
+Before you use the template you need to know two things:
 1. The name of your package, e.g. Contentment (although that name is already taken 😉)
+2. The name of the GitHub organisation you're using to host the repo (usually your own username, perhaps your company's)
-2. The name that you're going to use for the GitHub repository, e.g. umbraco-contentment
+3. The name you're going to use for the GitHub repository, e.g. umbraco-contentment

 To run the template, open a command prompt / terminal window: